kimia-abdollahi/my-sales-project/README.md

 - Create new products
 - View a list of products
+- View details of a specific product
 - Update product information
 - Soft delete products
 - Log actions for creating, updating, or deleting products

+### User Management
+- Register new users
+- Log in users with secure JWT authentication
+- View user profile
+- Update user information
+- Admin-only access to delete users

 ## Installation and Setup